mac-theobio/Lab_meeting/README.md

 ## Upcoming Meetings

-- 29 Mar: Very long reports from Ben and Jordan

-- 5 Apr: Read paper on seasonal influenza forecasting challenge in the US.
+- 12 Apr: Read paper on seasonal influenza forecasting challenge in the US.
 This is a good overview of what the community of epidemic modelling does and how forecasts are compared.
 Reich et al. (2019): *"A collaborative multiyear, multimodel assessment of seasonal influenza forecasting in the United States"*.
 [Link to paper in PNAS](https://www.pnas.org/content/116/8/3146).

-- 12 Apr: Very long reports from Morgan and Alex
+- 26 Apr: Very long reports from Morgan and Alex

 ## Suggested future topics